ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             perspective of the network.

 -   Create Fabric Gateways and Submit Transactions
-    :      This section we will create gateways that allows VSCode to connect to a running Hyperledger Fabric or IBM Blockchain Platform instance through a connection profile.
+    :      In this section we will create gateways that allows VSCode to connect to a running Hyperledger Fabric or IBM Blockchain Platform instance through a connection profile.
 In this lab, we will connect to our `local_fabric` network, which is also